Lakshya5071/IE-Tasks-Project-7-Decentralised-Rental-System-/README.md

 Each task has been crafted for a specific experience tier.
 Use the guide below to pick your ideal project:

-### 🟢 Beginner Level — Solidity Fundamentals
+### 🟢 Beginner Level — Solidity & Web Fundamentals

 **Recommended for:**
-Students with **no prior experience** in web development or Solidity.
+- Students with **no prior experience** in web development or Solidity.

 **Focus:**
-Core smart contract logic, Solidity syntax, events, mappings, and basic blockchain interaction using **Remix IDE**.
+- For Solidity beginners: Core smart contract logic, Solidity syntax, events, mappings, and basic blockchain interaction using **Remix IDE**.
+- For Web beginners: Basic frontend development skills, component rendering, state handling, and simple interactivity using **React/Tailwind CSS**.

 **Goal:**
-Understand how decentralized applications work at the **contract layer**, without worrying about frontend or deployment tools.
+- Solidity learners: Understand how decentralized applications work at the **contract layer**, without worrying about frontend or deployment tools.
+- Web learners: Learn how to **build interactive UI components, handle user inputs, and display dynamic content**, preparing for future integration with blockchain.

 ### 🟡 Intermediate Level — Web + Blockchain Integration
 **Recommended for:**
-Developers who have a **basic idea of web development** and are interested in exploring **how frontends connect with smart contracts**.
+- Developers who have a **basic idea of web development** and are interested in exploring **how frontends connect with smart contracts**.

 **Focus:**
-Hands-on experience with **Hardhat, MetaMask, and IPFS**, while building meaningful decentralized applications.
+- Hands-on experience with **Hardhat, MetaMask, and IPFS**, while building meaningful decentralized applications.

 **Goal:**
-Bridge the gap between **Solidity and Web3 UI**, understanding contract deployment, data retrieval, and interaction flows.
+- Bridge the gap between **Solidity and Web3 UI**, understanding contract deployment, data retrieval, and interaction flows.

 ### 🔴 Advanced Level — Full-Stack Web3 + AI Systems
 **Recommended for:**
-Students who are comfortable with **both Web and Blockchain**, and want to explore **AI-powered DApps** or complex full-stack systems.
+- Students who are comfortable with **both Web and Blockchain**, and want to explore **AI-powered DApps** or complex full-stack systems.

 **Focus:**
-End-to-end systems combining **AI models, decentralized storage, and blockchain smart contracts**.
+- End-to-end systems combining **AI models, decentralized storage, and blockchain smart contracts**.
-These projects demand **good problem-solving**, API handling, and UI/UX design.
+- These projects demand **good problem-solving**, API handling, and UI/UX design.

 **Goal:**
-Showcase your ability to build a **production-level Web3 + AI application**.
+- Showcase your ability to build a **production-level Web3 + AI application**.

 ## ✅ Submission Guidelines